Hypothetical types of biochemistry: Silicon biochemistry

 The silicon atom has been much discussed as the basis for an alternative biochemical system, because silicon has many chemical similarities to carbon and is in the same group of the periodic table.
 Like carbon, silicon can create molecules that are sufficiently large to carry biological information.

 However, silicon has several drawbacks as a carbon alternative.
 Carbon is ten times more cosmically abundant than silicon, and its chemistry appears naturally more complex.
 By 1998, astronomers had identified 84 carbon-containing molecules in the interstellar medium, but only 8 containing silicon, of which half also include carbon.
 Even though Earth and other terrestrial planets are exceptionally silicon-rich and carbon-poor (silicon is roughly 925 times more abundant in Earth's crust than carbon), terrestrial life bases itself on carbon.
-It may avoid silicon because silicon compounds are less varied, unstable in the presence of water, or block the flow of heat.
+This might be due to the comparatively lower diversity of functional groups observed in naturally-occurring silicon-based polymers.

 Relative to carbon, silicon has a much larger atomic radius, and forms much weaker covalent bonds to atoms — except oxygen and fluorine, with which it forms very strong bonds.
 Almost no multiple bonds to silicon are stable, although silicon does exhibit varied coordination number.
 Silanes, silicon analogues to the alkanes, react rapidly with water, and long-chain silanes spontaneously decompose.
 Consequently, most terrestrial silicon is "locked up" in silica, and not a wide variety of biogenic precursors.

 Silicones, which alternate between silicon and oxygen atoms, are much more stable than silanes, and may even be more stable than the equivalent hydrocarbons in sulfuric acid-rich extraterrestrial environments.
 Alternatively, the weak bonds in silicon compounds may help maintain a rapid pace of life at cryogenic temperatures.
 Polysilanols, the silicon homologues to sugars, are among the few compounds soluble in liquid nitrogen.

-All known silicon macromolecules are artificial polymers, and so "monotonous compared with the combinatorial universe of organic macromolecules".
-Even so, some Earth life uses biogenic silica: diatoms' silicate skeletons.
+All known silicon macromolecules are artificial polymers, and so "monotonous compared with the combinatorial universe of organic macromolecules."
+Even so, some Earth life uses biogenic silica, for instance diatoms' silicate skeletons.
 A. G. Cairns-Smith hypothesized that silicate minerals in water played a crucial role in abiogenesis, in that biogenic carbon compounds formed around their crystal structures.
 Although not observed in nature, carbon–silicon bonds have been added to biochemistry under directed evolution (artificial selection): a cytochrome c protein from Rhodothermus marinus has been engineered to catalyse new carbon–silicon bonds between hydrosilanes and diazo compounds.